Volunteer & Foster

 What to Expect During your Consultation

 - Alternatives to Surrender.
-During your communications with our Animal Services team leaders, you will discuss your situation together and may be presented alternatives to surrendering your pet with resources provided by HSSW.
+During your communications with our team, you will discuss your situation together and may be presented alternatives to surrendering your pet with resources provided by HSSW.

 - Home to Home Program.
 You will be asked to sign up for our Home to Home program.